NLnetLabs/unbound-manual/source/topics/filtering.rst

   example.com.rpz.nlnetlabs.nl.
 TXT  "trigger for example.com"

 then Unbound will add a policy for queries for ``example.com``.
 Only exact matches for ``example.com`` will be triggered.
-If we want to have a policy for ``example.com`` and all of its subdomains we can do that by adding a wildcard
+If a policy for ``example.com`` is desired that includes all of its subdomains, this is possible by adding a wildcard record:
-record:

 .. code-block:: text

   $ORIGIN rpz.nlnetlabs.nl.
   example.com.rpz.nlnetlabs.nl.
 TXT  "trigger for example.com"
   *.example.com.rpz.nlnetlabs.nl.
 TXT  "trigger for *.example.com"

 RPZ Actions
 """""""""""

 The action that will be applied for above example is the *Local Data* action.
-This means that queries for ``example.com`` for the *TXT* type will be answered with our newly created record.
-Queries for types that do not exist in our policy zones will result in a NODATA answer.
+This means that queries for ``example.com`` for the *TXT* type will be answered with the newly created record.
+Queries for types that do not exist in the policy zones will result in a NODATA answer.

 .. code-block:: text